Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Results

-Our findings suggest that while there is a common pattern of network activity (high-dimensional activity with long autocorrelations/$\tnet$), the two curricula generate this activity with distinct mechanisms.
-The single-head networks develop slow single-neuron timescales $\tau$ that increase with $N$, combined with strong inhibitory recurrent connectivity.
-In contrast, the multi-head networks maintain relatively balanced connectivity and push the single-neuron timescales close to $k$.
-The significant difference in performance suggests that the second mechanism is more effective in solving the task.
+Our findings suggest that both curricula give rise to networks with slower and higher dimensional collective dynamics with increasing $N$, but via distinct mechanisms.
+In single-head networks, single-neuron properties $\tau$ play an important role in creating slow dynamics, which are then stabilized by stronger inhibition in the network.
+However, in multi-head networks, the slow dynamics should arise from recurrent network interactions.
+The significant difference in performance of the two curricula suggests that the second mechanism is more effective in solving the task.